univ-ai/welcomenew/_support/zoom.md

 ---
-title: "How to use Zoom"
+title: "Zoom"
 permalink: /support/zoom/
 kind: support
-excerpt: How we use for our lectures
+excerpt: How we use zoom for our lectures
 sequence: 2
 header:
   overlay_image: assets/images/pandas.jpeg